newhighsco/jarvenis.com/src/content/collections/blog/welcome-to-my-new-website.md

 ---
-date: 2020-08-07T19:00:00Z
+date: 2020-08-07T19:00:00.000+00:00
 title: Welcome to my NEW website!
-excerpt: This is the first of hopefully many Blog posts here at jarvenis.com...
+excerpt: This is the first of hopefully many Blog posts here at jarvenis.com
+meta:
+  title: ''
+  description: ''
+  image: ''
+  noindex: false
+  nofollow: false

 ---
 This is the first of hopefully many Blog posts here at jarvenis.com.
 Here's you'll find: